dskecse/rails_mongoid/README.md

-A Sample Rails application that uses Mongoid.
+A Sample Rails application that uses Mongoid + Elasticsearch.